SEc-123/SCSM-Global-Patent-Certification/investigation-layer.md

 ## 🧠 Introduction: The Real Blind Spot Is Not Computation — It’s the Lack of Structured Language

-Despite decades of innovation in cybersecurity tooling—SIEMs, SOARs, AI-enhanced analytics—the investigation process remains fundamentally broken.
+Despite decades of innovation in cybersecurity tooling—SIEMs,SOC, SOARs, AI-enhanced analytics—the investigation process remains fundamentally broken.

 Security operations still operate in a linear chain: